-Figure 5 shows the Multisensor Knowledge Base, and below the dashed line, a set of particular instances of various algorithms, sensors, etc. (drawn as circles).
-A logical sensor specification (indicated as a blocked in subset of the circles) defines a grouping of algorithms, sensors, etc. This newly created logical sensor is an instance of the logical sensor object and can be sent messages.
-As mentioned above, there are two methods defined on logical sensors: the characteristic output vector method and the control commands method.
+A logical sensor specification (indicated as a blocked in subset of the circles) defines a grouping of algorithms, sensors, etc. This newly created logical sensor is an instance of the @i(logical sensor object) and can be sent messages.
+As mentioned above, there are two methods defined on logical sensors: the @i(characteristic output vector method) and the @i(control commands method).
 Thus, any logical sensor can be defined recursively in terms of other logical sensors (including itself).

 Currently, our main interest is in the automatic synthesis of logical sensor specifications.
 Given a CAD model of an object, we would like to synthesize a specific, tailor-made system to inspect, recognize, locate or manipulate the object.

 Note that the synthesis of a logical sensor specification consists, for the most part, of interconnecting instances of sensors and algorithms to perform the task.
 This is done by writing the selector to invoke methods on other logical sensors.
 Given certain constrained problems, most notably the CAD/CAM environment, such a synthesis is possible.

-3.3.
-The Simulation of Multisensor Systems
+@u(The Simulation of Multisensor Systems)

 Effective simulation plays an important role in successful system development.
 A key requirement is the support for hierarchical specification of the system and the ability to perform stepwise refinement of the system.
 In addition, it is necessary to be able to efficiently emulate realtime software that will eventually be embedded in the system.
+Finally, it would be quite useful to be able to embed physical components in the simulator in order to monitor the system's operation.